Michael Del Zotto: Junior

 During his first season with the Oshawa Generals in the Ontario Hockey League (OHL), Del Zotto helped his home province of Ontario win the gold medal in the 2007 Canada Winter Games.

 In his second season with Oshawa, Del Zotto's 63 points ranked him third among OHL defencemen.
 He made his second OHL playoff appearance in 2008, when the Generals reached the third round.
 Del Zotto was then chosen for the 2008 Canadian Hockey League (CHL) Top Prospects Game.
 At the end of the season, on June 20, Del Zotto was selected in the first round, 20th overall, of the 2008 NHL Entry Draft by the New York Rangers.

-On January 8, 2009, Del Zotto traded along with teammates John Tavares and Daryl Borden to the London Knights in exchange for prospects Christian Thomas, Scott Valentine, Michael Zador and six draft picks.
+On January 8, 2009, the Rangers traded Del Zotto along with teammates John Tavares and Daryl Borden to the London Knights in exchange for prospects Christian Thomas, Scott Valentine, Michael Zador and six draft picks.